How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 The introduction of audio guides also benefits seniors and visitors with visual impairments.

-The characters on captions and exhibition panels tend to be small, which can sometimes be difficult for senior visitors to read.
+The text on captions and exhibition panels tends to be small, which can be difficult for senior visitors to read.

-By introducing audio guides, you can remove barriers for seniors and visitors with visual impairments and improve accessibility.
+By introducing an audio guide, you can remove barriers for seniors and visitors with visual impairments and improve accessibility.

-Additionally, since visitors no longer need to get close to read captions, you can also prevent damage to the exhibits.
+Additionally, since visitors no longer need to lean in close to read captions, damage to exhibits can be prevented beforehand.

-Large-scale museums are increasingly installing captions in English, Chinese, and Korean, but small-scale museums often can't afford that much effort, can they?
+While large museums increasingly install captions in English, Chinese, and Korean, small-scale museums often cannot manage that level of detail, right?

-In such cases, it is recommended to start with multilingual foreign language audio guidance that can be easily introduced.
+In such cases, it is recommended to start with multilingual audio guidance in foreign languages, which can be introduced easily.

 With an AI text-to-speech service, foreign language reading is possible with easy-to-hear native pronunciation.

-Since foreign language audio guidance can be easily created using AI translation services and AI text-to-speech services, why not try it if your museum has many inbound visitors?
+By using AI translation services and AI text-to-speech services, foreign language audio guidance can be created easily, so why not try it if your museum has many inbound visitors?

-And the biggest benefit of introducing a museum audio guide is, above all, that visitors can enjoy and be satisfied with the exhibition.
+And the greatest benefit of introducing a museum audio guide is, above all, that visitors can enjoy and be satisfied with the exhibition.

-Whether for special or permanent exhibitions, it is normal for there to be more first-time visitors than repeaters.
+Whether it's a special exhibition or a permanent one, it's normal for there to be more first-time visitors than repeaters.

-By introducing the exhibition more clearly and kindly with a museum audio guide, you can appeal its charm and encourage visitors to become repeaters.
+By introducing the exhibition more clearly and kindly through a museum audio guide, you can appeal to its charm and make it possible for them to become repeaters.

 Recommended Methods for Creating Museum Audio Guides

-In the past, museum audio guides had high introduction costs, making them difficult to introduce to small-scale or private museums.
+Previously, museum audio guides had high introduction costs, making them difficult for small-scale or private museums to implement.

 By using the latest AI text-to-speech services, it has become possible to create audio for free!